THE LIBRARY/LEARNING RESOURCE CENTER

 - Specific recommendations for purchase submitted by students, faculty, advisory committees, administrators, staff and alumni.

-The expansion of college Learning Resources Center collections to include a diversity of materials is a natural outgrowth of the acceptance of the LRC as an integral part of the total instructional program.
+The expansion of college Learning Resource Center collections to include a diversity of materials is a natural outgrowth of the acceptance of the LRC as an integral part of the total instructional program.

 With the advent of local area and wide area computer networking and the combining of various digital delivery systems, medium must be subordinate to the delivery of required information sufficient to satisfy the college’s teaching mission.
 Therefore, the consideration of physical location, format and temporality, although necessary, may no longer be a sufficient indicator of appropriateness.
 Authenticating source authority and providing unobstructed access to, and free interaction with, the creators and users of information may be the Ultimate LRC responsibility.